MatthewJones517/dash_crochet_pattern/README.md

 - Round 15 – cut yarn leaving a long tail, using a tapestry needle thread yarn through each live stitch going around twice  and cinch to close.
 Weave end then pull through body and snip tail pulling the end inside the body.

 **Optional Finish 2 (add a pouch on the bottom)**
 - Round 15 – SS across stitches to close the bottom, then SS to the raised loops opposite the eyes.
+These are the loops created in round 13 by working the BLO
 - Round 16 – Pick-up SC stitches in a half circle around the bottom of the body using the visible loops from round 13 being careful to leave an open gap at the back to insert a beacon (14 STS)
 - Round 17 – CH 1, turn, 4 SC, *[DEC across next 2 stitches], repeat from * twice more, then 4 SC (11 STS)
 - Round 18 – CH 1, turn, 3 SC, *[DEC across next 2 stitches], repeat from * once more, then SS into stitches opposite to  close the round.
 FO and weave end then pull through the body and snip tail pulling the end inside the body.
+<br /><br />

-**Eye Highlights** (worked in the round) – Make 2 Using teal blue yarn, make a slip knot, then CH 2
+**Eye Highlights** (worked in the round, make 2) Using teal blue yarn, make a slip knot, then CH 2

 - Round 1 – 6 SC in 2nd CH from hook, SS into top of first stitch to close the round and FO (6 STS)